 The importance of Nyungwe National Park to Rwanda

-Nyungwe National Park in Rwanda is a vital source of benefits for the nation.
+Nyungwe National Park in Rwanda Safari is a vital source of benefits for the nation.
 It is a critical catchment area feeding both the Congo Basin to the west and the Nile Basin to the east, the park provides 70% of Rwanda’s water.
 It also has a developing tourism economy, playing a key role in generating revenue and employment as Rwanda emerges as one of the world’s foremost ecotourism destinations.

 Rwanda Development Board and African Parks